 - Encourage them to check out post-secondary programs.
-School open houses (like NAIT’s, on Oct.
-18 and 19) provide a snapshot of programs along with instructors and students who can answer questions.
+School open houses (like NAIT’s virtual open house – accessible until Nov.
+17), provide a snapshot of programs along with instructors and students who can answer questions.

 - Any job is a learning experience.
 Even if it isn’t going to lead to a career, a job can help young people determine what they don’t want to do.
 “If they find out that slinging coffee isn’t what they expected, it might motivate them to find something else,” says Stewart.